 Why does Pride Month matter?
 Throughout history, LGBTQ+ people have faced discrimination, bullying, and even violence because of who they are.
 While LGBTQ+ people still face many obstacles today, they have greater rights and freedoms thanks in part to brave leaders like those celebrated during Pride Month.
 You can learn more in the exhibition from the Smithsonian’s National Museum of American History, Illegal to Be You: Gay History Beyond Stonewall.

-Enjoy a series of special Pride crafts all month long.
-Since we can’t admire your creativity in person, please share a picture of your completed creations by using #SAAMFamilyZone on social media.
+Please share a picture of your completed creations by using #SAAMFamilyZone on social media.

 - Cardboard tube (paper towel or toilet paper works well)